JeffreyCovington/JeffreyCovington.github.io/project.md

 This is roughly in line with the results for White.
 In this analysis, by choosing not to berserk, Black scores slightly better (49%) compared to Black's usual expected score of 48%.
 As with the analysis for White, this may be attributable to playing opponents who chose to berserk.

-## Discussion
+## Interpretation of Results

 Chess players have a lot of experience interpreting differencing in chess ratings.
 This analysis suggests that choosing to berserk reduces one's performance by approximately 150 rating points, which should be taken into account when making this choice.
 The ultimate goal of this analysis is not just to estimate the effect of berserking, but to estimate the effect of time trouble in general.
 It should be noted that these results differ from estimates given by Kenneth Regan, who suggests that reducing one's time by half at this time control results in approximately a 267 point drop in performance.

-# Discussion of Assumptions and Sensitivity Analysis
+## Discussion of Assumptions and Sensitivity Analysis

 It is well known that time trouble has a significant effect on the outcome of a chess game.
 Having less time to make decisions leads to poor decision making.
 This is backed up by the collective experience of the chess community.
 Then the question needed to answer is what the magnitude of the effect is.